Etienne Tare: Tirana

 On 15 July 2025, Tare joined Tirana in the Kategoria Superiore, marking his return to Albanian football and becoming the club's seventh signing of the summer ahead of the 2025–26 season.
 On 23 August 2025, he was named as a Tirana substitute for the first time in a league match against Bylis.
 His debut with Tirana came a month later in a 2–1 home defeat in the derby against Dinamo City after coming on as a substitute at 46th minute in place of Alfred Mensah.
+On 3 December 2025, Tare scored his first goal for Tirana in his fourth appearance for the club in a 6–2 away defeat over Dinamo City in matchday 14.

 Personal life

 Tare comes from a well-known Albanian football family.
 He was born in Brescia in 2003 while his father, Igli Tare, was playing in Serie A as a striker, and he holds German citizenship through his mother.
+He has a younger brother named Liam.
 His grandfather, Isa Tare, also played for Partizani Tirana and later served as a club director.
 In 2025, Etienne attracted media attention for 'breaking family tradition' by signing with Tirana, a historic rival of Partizani.

+He has two uncles, Auron, a well-known Albanian journalist and historian, and another, Agron (also referred as "Genti"), who has served as Consul General of Albania in Istanbul and later as director of the Port of Durrës.